PennyLaneAI/pennylane-rigetti/doc/usage.rst

 The ``forest.qvm`` device
 =========================

-The ``forest.qvm`` device provides an interface between PennyLane and the Forest SDK `quantum virtual machine <http://docs.rigetti.com/en/stable/qvm.html>`_.
+The ``forest.qvm`` device provides an interface between PennyLane and the Forest SDK `quantum virtual machine <http://docs.rigetti.com/en/stable/qvm.html>`_ or the pyQuil built-in pyQVM.
 The QVM is used to simulate various quantum abstract machines, ranging from simulations of physical QPUs to completely connected lattices.

 Note that, unlike ``forest.wavefunction``, you do not pass the number of wires - this is inferred automatically from the requested quantum computer topology.